lmparppei/Beat/README.md

 Fountain screenplays are easy to write and require only some knowledge of the underlying syntax.
 Scene headers, dialogue, parentheses, characters etc. are recognized automatically.

-Beat is an enhanced version of **Writer** by Hendrik Noeller (https://github.com/HendrikNoeller/Writer/releases/tag/2.1.1) and adds small features like automatic scene numbering and more readable layout.
+Beat is originally a fork of **Writer** by Hendrik Noeller (https://github.com/HendrikNoeller/Writer/releases/tag/2.1.1).
+Beat adds small features like automatic scene numbering, better outlining and a fancier layout.

-*By Hendrik Noeller*
+*KAPITAN!
+2018-2019*